entelect-incubator/.NET/Phase 3/Step 2/README.md

 Task<ListResult<T>> GetAllAsync(T dto);
 ```

 The implementations of all Queries methods need to be modified to include filtering.
-Remember to install System.Linq.Dynamic.Core on the Pezza.Core Project.
+Remember to install System.Linq.Dynamic.Core on the Core Project.

 Modify the GetAllAsync method in GetCustomersQuery.cs as follows.